davidaustinm/prefigure/README.md

     prefig init
     ```

     which will use `npm` to install some MathJax modules.
 It will also install the Braille29 font needed for tactile diagrams.
-If the MathJax modules are not installed when you attempt to build a diagram, PreFigure will attempt to install them.
+If the MathJax modules are not installed when you attempt to build a diagram, PreFigure will attempt to install them when you build your first diagram.

 2. You may install a set of examples for exploration in the current directory using